 For the purposes of this article we are going to assume that growth means an increase in the overall value of a business to shareholders or private owners over a period of time.

 ”All brands are smaller than they want to be”

 And we’ll explore a range of tactics B2B and B2C businesses can flex to generate longer term sustained brand growth:

 Levers of Growth

-There are 5 levers you can use to grow business.
+There are 5 levers you can use as part of a business growth strategy, to grow your business.
 The balance is between capability (people and culture) and budget (resources) as to the mix of the levers you use to hit growth goals.

 - Geography – which markets you are in

 - Channel – how you sell to consumers

 - Customer – the types of customers you target

 - Category – your product or service offering